steqeq/0000/README.md

 ‘rocprof’ option ‘--parallel-kernels’ is available in the options list, however,  it is not fully validated and supported in this release.

+## Random Soft Hang Observed When Running ResNet-Based Models

+A random soft hang is observed when running ResNet-based models for a loop run of more than 25 to 30 hours.
+The issue is observed on both PyTorch and TensorFlow frameworks.
+You can terminate the unresponsive process to temporarily resolve the issue.

+There is no known workaround at this time.

 # Deploying ROCm
 AMD hosts both Debian and RPM repositories for the ROCm v3.7.x packages.